The problem with social media sites for businesses is not how much time your employees are spending on their Facebook account…

 This is definitely contrary to your interests, given the costs associated with replacing an employee, (i.e. recruitment, lost productivity, training).

 The overarching issue with all social media sites is that they use your information to make money for themselves.
 They are effectively ‘exploitative’.
 The big problem with business-based social media sites (or business accounts on other social media sites) is that instead of exploiting your employee’s personal information, they are exploiting your business information.
-That information is very often confidential, and valuable when assembled into lists and network links.
+That information is quite often confidential, and valuable when assembled into lists and network links.

 So what does all of this mean for SME business owners?